Skip to main content

 Leopard geckos are known for their calm nature, which makes them easy to handle.
 Their small size, ranging from 7 to 10 inches long, adds to their manageability, and many will happily climb all over their owners.
 They typically live between six and 10 years in captivity.

-Like other gecko breeds, leopard geckos can lose their tails if they’re injured, but they can also grow their tails back.
-They’re relatively easy to care for and often do well in a 10-gallon aquarium.
+Like other gecko breeds, leopard geckos can lose their tails if they’re injured and grow them back.
+They’re relatively simple pets and often do well in a 10-gallon aquarium.
 Females of the same size can be housed together, and because leopard geckos don’t have sticky feet, they can’t climb the sides of the tank.

 Black and white tegu walking in yard